 - Four main sectors which account for two-thirds of EU's total GHG emissions and hold significant potential for digitally enabled climate mitigation and energy savings.
 These are: transportation, buildings, manufacturing and agriculture. - In total, 20-25% of the GHG reductions needed for a net-zero EU economy will require some degree of digital enablement to happen at scale and at an acceptable social cost.
-This equates to GHG reductions in the EU of 700-900 MtCO2e.

-- Electrification is the key decarbonisation pathway, and GHG reductions of around 350-450 MtCO2e across various sectors depend on a degree of digital enablement.
-Several digital solutions are already in use in this context, but the uptake is well below the potential. - Energy efficiency is the second decarbonisation pathway and GHG reductions of around 250-300 MtCO2e across sectors depend on a degree of digital enablement.
+This equates to GHG reductions in the EU of 700-900 MtCO2e corresponding to the total emissions of Germany.
+Sweden's potential for digitally enabled reductions is a bigger share, 25-30% of reductions, because of larger transport emissions, where the role of digital is especially large. - Electrification is the key decarbonisation pathway, and GHG reductions in the EU of around 350-450 MtCO2e across various sectors depend on a degree of digital enablement.
+This corresponds to France's combined emissions in 2020.
+Several digital solutions are already in use in this context, but the uptake is well below the potential. - Energy efficiency is the second decarbonisation pathway and GHG reductions of in the EU around 250-300 MtCO2e across sectors depend on a degree of digital enablement or equivalent to the emissions of Spain in 2020.
 A number of digital solutions are already increasing efficiency, but uptake is in the early phase. - Digital displacement is the third but less potent decarbonisation pathway.
 A smaller amount of GHG reductions can be enabled by digital solutions replacing less sustainable activities, for example when video conferencing replaces the need for business flights. - Energy security measures to reduce the EU's imports of fossil fuels also depend on digital solutions.
 Around 40% of the pathway to the desired level of EU gas demand will require a degree of digital enablement. - At the macro level, we find that decarbonisation happens faster in the most digitalised economies.
-Europe's most advanced digital economies reduced their GHG by 25% between 2003 and 2019 and grew their economies by 30% in the same period.
-Europe's least digital economies also reduced their GHG in that period, but only by 18% while growing their economies by 18%. - The potential for digitally enabled decarbonization is significant in comparison with the emissions from the digital value chain.
+Sweden is one of Europe's most advanced digital economies and also one of the most carbon efficient countries in the EU.
+Sweden reduced its greenhouse gas emissions by 32% between 2003 and 2021.
+During the same period, the Swedish economy grew by 45% in real terms. - The potential for digitally enabled decarbonization is significant in comparison with the emissions from the digital value chain.
 Data centres in the EU are estimated to account for 15-20 MtCO2e in 2020 through their operational emissions.
-It is important to also address the emissions across the whole value chain, including those related to data networks and the end-user devices, as well as embedded emissions. - Leading data centre operators such as Microsoft, Iron Mountain and Google are aiming to run on 24/7 carbon-free electricity by 2030, meaning they will match their consumption hour-by-hour with carbon-free energy from the grid where they operate. - Three of Google's five European data centres already operate at more than 80% carbon-free electricity (namely in Finland, Denmark and Belgium) and two (Finland and Denmark) operate at around 90% carbon-free electricity.
+It is important to also address the emissions across the whole value chain, including those related to data networks and the end-user devices, as well as embedded emissions.

+- Leading data centre operators such as Microsoft, Iron Mountain and Google are aiming to run on 24/7 carbon-free electricity by 2030, meaning they will match their consumption hour-by-hour with carbon-free energy from the grid where they operate. - Three of Google's five European data centres already operate at more than 80% carbon-free electricity (namely in Finland, Denmark and Belgium) and two (Finland and Denmark) operate at around 90% carbon-free electricity.
 This means that these locations are well-advanced towards the 24/7 carbon-free target. - The hardest part of the decarbonisation journey is ahead of us, and a lot of effort is still needed before the digital value chain is fully carbon-free.